 I really fell in love with this place.
 The Palau de la Música Catalana is a music hall, designed in the Catalan modernist style by Lluís Domènech i Montaner and built in 1908.

-It is nestled in narrow streets of the old town – so narrow that it is hard to take in the full glory of it!
+It is nestled in narrow streets of Barcelona’s Old City – so narrow that it is hard to take in the full glory of it!

 The hall hosts concerts of classical music and dance.
 And if you’re not in the market for a musical performance, you can still enjoy the gorgeous building by getting a coffee in their stunning, decorative cafe.